-Phase II integrates input obtained from a public outreach process with a comprehensive analysis of the information compiled under the Phase I. Corridor character districts were identified based on the existing land use and the collective future desired character of the US 17 corridor.
+Phase II integrates input obtained from a public outreach process with a comprehensive analysis of the information compiled under Phase I. Corridor character districts were identified based on the existing land use and the collective future desired character of the US 17 corridor.
 The purpose and function of each character district were identified to recognize the different mobility and land use contexts found along the corridor.
-The character districts, corridor needs, community desires, and data analysis were used to inform the development of project alternatives aimed at improving mobility and modal choice, accessibility, and safety.
+The character districts, corridor needs, community desires, and data analyses were used to inform the development of project alternatives aimed at improving mobility and modal choice, accessibility, and safety.

 The project alternatives were evaluated using a high-level screening process to identify the feasibility, costs, impacts, and benefits of each proposed project.
 To objectively evaluate the project alternatives, a series of qualitative and quantitative evaluation criteria were developed and applied to each proposed project to provide an initial ranking.
-The project alternatives and initial ranking were presented at a public workshop, and were subsequently adjusted based on received input.
+The project alternatives and initial ranking were presented at a public workshop, and subsequently adjusted based on received input.

 The final report, including the technical memorandums, can be downloaded here:

 Corridor Improvement Program (CIP) Phase I – Assessment of US17/92